codeclimate/codeclimate-rubocop/README.md

       rubocop:
         enabled: true
     ```
-2. Run `codeclimate engines:install`.
-This command installs the engines enabled it in your `.codeclimate.yml` file.
 3. You're ready to analyze!
 Browse into your project's folder and run `codeclimate analyze`.

 ### Need help?